learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "d.\tClaims that are intended to sound scientific, but are not based on scientific research or evidence"
     correct: true
-- !Structured
-  question: "3.\tWhich of the following is not an empirical question that could be addressed by scientific research? "
+- question: "3.\tWhich of the following is not an empirical question that could be addressed by scientific research? "
   answers:
   - answer: "a.\tWhat is the relationship between interest and learning? "
     correct: false